CrystalF042/US-Flight-Departure-Delay-Prediction/README.md

 # US Flight Departure Delay Prediction

-A calibrated LightGBM classifier for pre-departure flight delay prediction on US domestic flights, trained on ~6.97M BTS records (2024) augmented with NOAA daily weather observations.
+A calibrated LightGBM classifier for flight delay prediction on US domestic flights, built from ~6.97M BTS records (2024) augmented with NOAA daily weather observations.
+The model is trained on the Jan–Aug split and evaluated on held-out Sep–Dec data.
 Deployed as an interactive Shiny for Python application with SHAP-based per-flight explanations.

 **🔗 [Live Demo: Flight Delay Predictor](https://crystalguo.shinyapps.io/flight-delay-predictor/)**